MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 ### Create a provisioning package for HoloLens by using advanced provisioning

    > [!NOTE]
-   > A provisioning package that you create in **Advanced provisioning** does not need to include an edition upgrade license to Windows Holographic for Business to successfully apply to a HoloLens (1st gen).
+   > To successfully apply a provisioning package that you create in **Advanced provisioning** to a HoloLens (1st gen), you do not need to include an edition upgrade license to Windows Holographic for Business.
 [See more on Windows Holographic for Business for HoloLens (1st gen)](hololens1-upgrade-enterprise.md).

 1. On the Windows Configuration Designer start page, select **Advanced provisioning**.
 1. In the **Enter project details** window, specify a name for your project and the location for your project.
 Optionally, enter a brief description to describe your project.